New ATOM courses will be offered in 2019. Stay tuned for information about dates and registration.

-The UCSD Division of Trauma, Surgical Critical Care, Burns and Acute Care Surgery is the first West Coast institution to offer the American College of Surgeons Advanced Trauma Operative Management (ATOM) course.
+The UC San Diego Division of Trauma, Surgical Critical Care, Burns and Acute Care Surgery is the first West Coast institution to offer the American College of Surgeons Advanced Trauma Operative Management (ATOM) course.
 ATOM is an effective method of increasing surgical competence and confidence in the operative management of penetrating injuries to the chest and abdomen.

 The course consists of six 30-minute lectures followed by a three-hour lab session during which the participant will manage 12 different injuries.